 Think back to the last 100 sales you’ve entered into your CRM.
 Of those, how many did you get full data from?
-5 percent?
-20 percent?
+Five percent?
+Twenty percent?
 In order to grow as a sales department, this number needs to fit the scientific threshold for data.

 The only thing worse than not having enough data is having plenty of data that you can’t trust.
-In fact, according to Ovum Research, “dirty” data can cost businesses up to 30% of revenue.
+According to Forbes, “84% of CEOs are concerned about the quality of the data they’re basing their decisions on.”

 Another surefire way to fall prey to incomplete or inaccurate data entries is if your CRM isn’t mobile.
 By not giving sales teams the ability to easily enter data in real-time, businesses run the risk of reps forgetting to enter certain information once they’re back at their desks.

 Is your data being used the same way across your sales team?

 Think of a huddle in football.
 The head coach relays the play to the quarterback, who spreads the message to the other players.

 Though each player has a separate job, and may have learned the play differently, everyone knows the agreed-upon terminology.
 If even one player misreads the play, disaster can ensue.

 That’s how your sales team needs to operate: in lockstep, based on uniform data.
 If your sales reps are using their own terminology or inputting data in their own way, the picture that gets painted will be blurred and distorted.

 When you have uniformity in your data, the insights are simple to read — and complete.